 Of course, I had to visit the beach and look for sunset before the sign took total attention.

-It was difficult to eclipse the beach like that but possible.
+It wasn’t easy to eclipse the beach like that, but possible.

-Of all the things that I saw yesterday, one of the greatest was the joy of the people dancing in the street during the lighting of the sign.
+Of all the things that I saw yesterday, one of the greatest was the joy of the people dancing in the street during the sign’s lighting.
 I felt it say, “Welcome to Carlsbad.”